 The driving force behind the festival is Benesse.
 It is a Japanese company which is in the education market.
 They own the Berlitz Language schools which are all over the world.
 The Benesse Foundation is a ten room hotel that is inside the modern art museum you can find on Naoshima, an island just north of Takamatsu.

 Many of the art exhibits will be seen and experienced temporarily, but some will become permanent installations too.
-So, even if you come to Kagawa on a non-Setouchi Triennale year, there is a TON of stuff to see and experience.
+So, even if you come to Kagawa on a non-Setouchi Triennale year, there are many exhibits and places to experience and to be inspired from.

 The islands that participate in the festival are: Naoshima, Teshima, Megijima, Ogijima, Shodoshima, Oshima, Inujima, Shamijima, Honjima, Takamijima, Awashima, Ibukijima, Uno Port in Tamano City, and Takamatsu City.